Activated Charcoal Diet: Myth or Reality?

 Forbidden or Limited Foods on the Activated Charcoal Diet

 • Medications: Avoid or limit taking any prescribed medications while on an activated charcoal cleanse because it can interfere with their absorption.
+This interaction could reduce the effectiveness of your medication and potentially harm your health.

 • Supplements: Be cautious with dietary supplements, as they might not be absorbed properly when combined with activated charcoal.
+Since charcoal binds to substances in the digestive tract indiscriminately, supplementing with vitamins or minerals during a cleanse can lead to nutrient depletion.

 • Nutrient-Rich Foods: High-nutrient foods such as leafy greens and colorful vegetables may lose some of their benefits due to the adsorption properties of charcoal.
+These foods are typically rich sources of essential nutrients that your body needs for optimal health, but charcoal can interfere with their absorption.

 Activated charcoal’s ability to bind substances is so strong that even natural health gurus sometimes advise against its use in everyday dietary products, despite its popularity among consumers looking for a quick fix.